Learning and Assessment Standards

-For further information on BHS Remedial Policies please see the Remedial Flight Training section in the Student Handbook Part A.
+For further information on BHS Remedial Policies please see the Remedial Flight Training section in the Student Handbook.

 Students may apply for review of a grade and to appeal against academic decisions.
-For further information on how to appeal, please see the Complaints / Appeal Policy chapter in the Student Handbook Part A. For all CASA exams, the review request must be made to CASA direct.
+For further information on how to appeal, please see the Complaints / Appeal Policy chapter in the Student Handbook.
+For all CASA exams, the review request must be made to CASA direct.

 Students may apply for special considerations as outlined previously in this chapter.

 - Procedures for sitting CASA Exams

 Please refer to the CASA website for the terms and conditions for sitting external CASA exams.

 Each Course syllabus will identify what internal assessments, flights texts and external CASA exams are required to complete a qualification.